 Located within a short walk of the center of the city, this is one of the best places to stay in Antigua Guatemala.
 There’s a tour desk and shuttle available for your convenience.

 And the rooms are well-appointed and include all of the essentials for your stay.View on Booking.com

 Final Thoughts on Where to Stay in Antigua Guatemala

 Antigua Guatemala is a popular place to visit if you want to experience South American culture.
 It’s a bright a cheerful city that’s fairly safe, which is why even the locals tend to visit there.

 While you’re in the city, you’ll be enthralled by the lively vibe and the friendly people.
 You’ll marvel at the bright colors and the history.
 And after all of that activity, you’ll want a comfortable hotel or hostel in Antigua Guatemala where you can get some rest.

 And that’s exactly what you’ll find in this Antigua Guatemala neighborhood guide.

-While Guatemala can be very safe, it’s super important to make sure you get travel insurance!
+Don’t forget to sort your travel insurance!
+Guatemala might be safe overall, but it’s always a good idea to be prepared.
 We’ve put together a roundup of the best travel insurance for backpackers – check it out here, or if you’re low on time, get a quote from World Nomads now, our favourite travel insurance provider.

 Do you own an awesome hostel, hotel or apartment?
 Want to be featured in our list?
 Email [email protected] to find out how.